 One of the worst accidents a person can suffer is colliding into a semi-truck, tractor-trailer, or another big rig.
 When a passenger vehicle is hit by a truck driver, it can cause massive damage, serious injuries, or wrongful death, leaving the family distraught and in turmoil.
 Injuries may be incredibly difficult to recover from and the emotional trauma is not easy either.

 If you or a loved one were injured in a truck accident in Petoskey, you should call a Michigan personal injury attorney right away to see if you are eligible for compensation to cover the cost of your injuries and property damage.
 The compassionate and caring truck accident attorneys at Matz Injury Law promise to stand with you every step of the way.
-Call our law office at 1-866-22Not33 to speak with a member of our legal team.
+Call our law office at [phone number] to speak with a member of our legal team.

 Contributing factors to motor vehicle accidents often involve human error, negligence, or reckless behaviors.
 While some accidents are difficult to prevent, sadly, many are completely preventable.
 Common types of truck accidents in Petoskey include: